Identity-Credential Coupling

 Three consequences flow from coupling:

-- Audit becomes harder.
-A rotated SAS token is observably different from the prior one; correlation across rotation events requires explicit lineage tracking that most systems don’t provide.
+3. Audit becomes harder.
+A rotated SAS token is observably different from the prior one; correlation across rotation events requires explicit lineage tracking that most systems do not provide.

 What changes for the CMM

-- D2 L4 rotation criterion must specify dependency-graph awareness for coupled credentials.
-Rotating without consumer mapping breaks production (cf. What Are Non-Human Identities?
+• D2 L4 keeps an active migration plan off coupled credentials and ties rotation to a documented consumer-dependency map; rotating a coupled credential without one breaks production (cf. What Are Non-Human Identities?
 (Oasis Security) on operational rotation risk).

-- D9 L4 dependency-mapping requirement applies acutely here: before rotating any coupled credential, the consumer graph must be known.
+• D9 L4 dependency-mapping applies acutely here: before rotating any coupled credential, the consumer graph must be known.

 Real-world consequence

 What Are Non-Human Identities?
 (Oasis Security) cites the Microsoft AI Storage Breach — a misconfigured SAS token exposed 38TB of internal data.
-SAS tokens are a textbook coupled-identity case: the token is the identity, its permissions are baked in at issuance, and rotation requires updating every consumer.
+SAS tokens are a canonical coupled-identity case: the token is the identity, its permissions are fixed at issuance, and rotation requires updating every consumer.

 Relations